 General excursions are given on Saturdays twice in the first semester and thrice in the second semester as specified by the school calendar.
-Students in consultation with their parents/guardians may choose to return on the same day or stay overnight and return the following day upon approval from school Administration.
+Students in consultation with their parents/guardians may choose to return on the same day or stay overnight and return the following day.

-IB students may, at the discretion of the School management, be granted two extra excursions per semester.
+IB students may, at the discretion of the House Tutor, be granted two extra excursions per semester.

-Students who go on an excursion must return to campus by 5:30 p.m. and be present at dinner.
+Students who go on an excursion must return to the hostels by 5:30 p.m. and be present at dinner.